Wordius/zola-mdhb/content/rules-or-syntaxes/the-basics/links.md

 [link-name]: https://www.google.com "Google Search"
 ```

-Which renders as:

-This is a [reference link](https://www.example.com/).
-This is another [reference link](https://www.google.com/ "Google Search").

-The link text itself is used as the label:
+Or the link text itself is used as the label:

 ```
 Visit [Google][] to search.